asanaullah/ZipVersa-SSDP/README.md

 ```

 ## Script Description
 ### Super User
+A simple check to get us started.
+While not everything requires super user privileges, enough does that it is just convenient to do the entire thing this way.
 ```c
 if [ $(id -u) != "0" ]; then
 echo "You must be the superuser to run this script" >&2